yulong77/RTOS-GPS-tracker/README.md

   | RX  | PA2 |
   | GND | GND |

-* Connect the STM32F4-Discovery board to PC.
+* Connect the STM32F4-Discovery board to the PC.

 ### Software Setup
 * Clone this repository: